 Finding Your Best Option for Collateral

-Knowing how much collateral is needed for a business loan is mostly a matter of negotiating with your creditor.
+Knowing the amount of collateral required for a business loan is mostly a matter of negotiating with your creditor.
 Usually, business collateral should be roughly equal to the value of the loan in question.
-From the list of five collateral sources above, prospective borrowers should consider using whatever they have on hand and can afford to lose more than any other.
+From the examples of collateral listed above, consider using whatever you have on hand and can risk losing if the matter of default ever arises.

-To minimize the risk associated with putting up collateral, never offer collateral that you cannot afford to lose.
-If you secure your business loan with your personal real estate, not only does this put your business at risk, but your personal life as well.
-Therefore, prospective borrowers should always exercise discretion before using business collateral to secure their loan.
+For instance, if you secure your business loan with your personal real estate, not only does this put your business at risk, but your personal finances as well.
+Therefore, always exercise discretion before using business collateral to secure your loan.